qoderpurnanand/Swan-Documentation/Systems/Dispersion_Correlation/Nifty 50 Correlation/readme.md

 - The margin required for 1 unit will be Index exposure + total stock exposure
 - No of units = (equity available)/ (margin required for 1 unit)

+MinShareExposure: Exposure required to open a position in the stock with the lowest index weightage.
+MinShareValue: Equity price of the stock with the lowest index weightage.
 ### Entry:
 First day of the month
 ### Exit: